ESI Registration

 It is the statutory responsibility of the employer under Section 2A of the Act read with Regulation 10-B, to register their Factory/Establishment under the ESI Act within 15 days from the date it crosses the employee threshold of 10.

 Yes.
-The exemption is permissible from operation of provisions of the Act subject to the condition that the employees in a covered factory or establishment are other-wise in receipt of benefits substantially similar or superior to those provided under the ESI Act.
+The exemption is permissible from the operation of provisions of the Act subject to the condition that the employees in a covered factory or establishment are otherwise in receipt of benefits substantially similar or superior to those provided under the ESI Act.
 The appropriate Government may grant exemption to such factory or establishment for a period of one year at a time prospectively in consultation with ESI Corporation.
 An exempted application unit has to apply for renewal three months before the date of expiry of the prior exemption.

 Contribution shall be paid in respect of an employee in a bank duly authorized by the Corporation within 15 days of the last day of the calendar month in which the contribution falls due for any wage period.